-Finally, once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage.
+Once you clarify your legal status in Holland, you can have a multicultural, mixed, interfaith or traditional marriage service.
 At Holland Expat Center, you’ll find the right information.
-This will help you plan a Dutch wedding and a two language ceremony (if required).
-Once you’ve decided on a wedding date, you need save the date and find a celebrant to facilitate and guide you through the proceedings.
+This will help you plan an elite Dutch wedding and a two language ceremony (if required).
+Afterwards save the date.
+Then find a celebrant to facilitate and guide you through the proceedings.